Tymski/10minutes/readme.md

 ## Usage

-Write how long your timer should be, for example
+Write how long your timer should be, for example:

 * __20:00__ - 20 minutes
 * __20:__ - 20 minutes (you can omit zeros)